WalkerAndCoBrandsInc/jcs/README.md

 ## For sites hosted in the cloud :cloud:

-You may not be able to get a range of IPs for JCS to whitelist.
+You may not be able to get a range of IPs for Jcs to whitelist.
 To get around this, you can route requests through [tinyproxy](https://github.com/tinyproxy/tinyproxy).

-Make sure to allow the ports that JCS gives you to connect to e.g.
+Make sure to allow the ports that Jcs gives you to connect to e.g.

   tinyproxy.conf